← All AI Agents & Tool Use modules

 2. Execute — work down the list in order, doing one subtask at a time and checking it off, until the plan is complete.

-Pick a goal.
-The agent first writes a plan — a numbered list of subtasks.
-Then press Execute next to run the subtasks one at a time and watch each get checked off as its tool returns a result, or Run plan to complete the whole list.
+Select a goal.
+The agent first generates a plan — a numbered list of subtasks.
+Click Execute next to execute one subtask at a time and observe each being marked complete as its tool returns a result, or Run plan to execute the full sequence.

 This activity needs JavaScript.
 The lesson below still covers everything.